Top 10+ Things to Do On The North Shore O’ahu Hawaii

 There are two trails options, you can either hike on the Jeep road, or the coastal path.
 The Jeep road will be more straight forward, but you will need to watch out for cars.
 The coastal path will be more rough terrain, but also more scenic.

 The views are incredible, and the landscape is completely unique from the rest of the island.
-It’s more like mars, with rugged rocks, and harsh, terrifying waves.
+It’s more like mars, with rugged rocks, and harsh, terrifying waves compared to the jungle on the Windward Coast.

-Both paths have no shade, so be sure to pack enough water, and wear reef safe sunscreen ( if you’re planning on cooling off in one of the many tides pools on the way!).
+Whichever trail you choose, be aware that neither one has shade.
+So pack enough water (I always bring my 1.2L Thermoflask), and wear reef safe sunscreen (especially if you’re planning on cooling off in one of the many tides pools on the way!).

 Towards the end of the trail, you will arrive at the Ka’ena Point Nature Reserve, a bird sanctuary.
 You might be able to spot some albatross here, or some other local Hawaiian animals, like monk seals.